 If an attorney, account manager, finance administrator or other employee isn’t involved in the day-to-day interactions with a client, or doesn’t need oversight into the process of that business, they shouldn’t have rights to view, delete or even know that certain files exist.
 Keep a tight line of permissions around those sorts of files, and the likelihood of data leaking drops rapidly.
-Also consider the use of Enterprise Digital Rights Management solution to help control assets that need to be sent outside of the security perimeter.
+Also consider using an Enterprise Digital Rights Management solution to help control assets that need to be sent outside of the security perimeter.

 3. Protect Data Across all Applications and Devices

 It’s a real double-edged sword: Laptops and mobile devices equipped with cloud applications make it easy to access files from outside the office, helping move business forward despite physical boundaries.
 However, file sharing outside your network firewall, especially via the cloud, introduces a number of vulnerabilities to your information.

-You can establish policies on the sorts of files which can be accessed outside the office.
+You can establish policies on the sorts of files that can be accessed outside the office.
 Or, you can adopt a data protection system that offers secure mobile applications for Android or iOS devices.
 Do your employees or customers prefer to use cloud services like Dropbox or Office 365 for email and client files?
-Virtual data room applications, integrated to these cloud services increases adoption and appreciation for secure collaboration.
-Make sure your online file sharing service is secure- cybersecurity matters in every aspect of your business that takes place on the internet.
+Virtual data room applications integrated to these cloud services increase adoption and appreciation for secure collaboration.
+Make sure your online file sharing service is secure, though — cybersecurity matters in every aspect of your business that takes place on the internet.